Leandro Lehart, from Art Popular, is sentenced to 9 years in prison for rape and false imprisonment | Sao Paulo

 - Share this report on Telegram

 The conviction by the 17th Criminal Court of São Paulo was published on Tuesday (13) and provided for an initial closed regime, but the judge decided that the artist can appeal in freedom.
-His defense had not returned until the last update of the report.
 According to the Public Ministry, he attended all the hearings, but denied the accusation.

 “I condemn the defendant Paulo Leandro Fernandes Soares for the crimes of rape and false imprisonment, provided for in arts.
 213, caput, and 148, § 2, of the CP, to the penalty of 9 years, 7 months and 6 days of imprisonment and 24 days fine, in an initial closed regime, in accordance with the above reasoning.
 I order the defendant to pay the court costs.
 The defendant will be able to appeal in freedom”, wrote the judge.